Emanuele-Senis/Process-Locker/README.md

 if (locker.IsFirstInstance())
 {
-   //only one instance of locker.CheckedApplicationName is running }
+   //only one instance of locker.CheckedProcessName is running }
 else
 {
-   //there's another instance running of the same app running }
+   //there's another instance running of the same process running }

-//make sure to release and dispose the mutex when the mutex shouldn't run locker.Dispose();
+//make sure to release and dispose the mutex when the mutex shouldn't hold ownership of the process locker.Dispose();
  ```